suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The AES Key Wrap (AES-KW) algorithm is described in RFC 3394 {{RFC3394}}, and it can be used to encrypt a randomly generated content-encryption key (CEK) with a pre-shared key-encryption key (KEK).
-The COSE conventions for using AES-KW are specified in Section 12.2.1 of {{RFC8152}}.
+The COSE conventions for using AES-KW are specified in Section 8.5.2 of {{RFC9052}} and in Section 6.2.1 of
+{{RFC9053}}.
 The encrypted CEK is carried in the COSE\_recipient structure alongside the information needed for AES-KW.
 The COSE\_recipient structure, which is a substructure of the COSE\_Encrypt structure, contains the CEK encrypted by the KEK.

 When the firmware image is encrypted for use by multiple recipients, there are three options.
-We use the following notation KEK(R1,S) is the KEK shared between recipient R1 and the sender S. Likewise, CEK(R1,S) is shared between R1 and S.
-If a single CEK or a single KEK is shared with all authorized recipients R by a given sender S in a certain context then we use CEK(*,S) or KEK(*,S), respectively.
+We use the following notation KEK(R1,S) is the KEK shared between recipient R1 and the sender S. Likewise, CEK(R1,S) is shared between R1 and S. If a single CEK or a single KEK is shared with all authorized recipients R by a given sender S in a certain context then we use CEK(*,S) or KEK(*,S), respectively.
 The notation ENC(plaintext, key) refers to the encryption of plaintext with a given key.

 - If all authorized recipients have access to the KEK, a single COSE\_recipient structure contains the encrypted CEK.
 This means KEK(*,S) ENC(CEK,KEK), and ENC(payload,CEK).

 - If recipients have different KEKs, then multiple COSE\_recipient structures are included but only a single CEK is used.
 Each COSE\_recipient structure contains the CEK encrypted with the KEKs appropriate for the recipient.
 In short, KEK_1(R1, S),..., KEK_n(Rn, S), ENC(CEK, KEK_i) for i=1 to n, and ENC(firmware,CEK).
 The benefit of this approach is that the payload is encrypted only once with a CEK while there is no sharing of the KEK across recipients.
 Hence, authorized recipients still use their individual KEKs to decrypt the CEK and to subsequently obtain the plaintext.

 - The third option is to use different CEKs encrypted with KEKs of the authorized recipients.
 Assume there are KEK_1(R1, S),..., KEK_n(Rn, S), and